dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 ## Java Specification Requests (JSR)

 A *Java Specification Request* is the document that starts an enhancement on the Java platform.
-Whenever a member of the *JCP* program sees an opportunity to improve the platform, they create a *JSR* describing the opportunity/problem and submit it to revision.
-The *EC*, and the whole community, then have from 2 to 4 weeks to analyze the *JSR*.
+Whenever a member of the *JCP* program sees an opportunity to improve the platform, they create a *JSR* describing the opportunity and submit it to revision.
+The *EC*, and the whole community, then have from 2 to 4 weeks to analyze and comment on the *JSR*.

 The length of this period is defined by the *JSR* submitter.
-After this period, starts a new stage called *JSR Approval Ballot* (JAB), where the member of the *EC* has 2 week to vote on it.
+After this period, starts a new stage called *JSR Approval Ballot* (JAB), where the member of the *EC* has 2 weeks to vote on it.
 To be approved, a *JSR* has to:

 - receive at least 5 votes
-- receive yes as the majority of the votes casted (non votes are ignored)
+- receive yes as the majority of the votes casted (absent votes are ignored)

-When a *JSR* gets approved by the *EC*, the *Specification Leads* starts choosing *Expert Group* members and *Contributors* to compose its team.
-After having the whole crew defined, they start working on the specification.
-Most of the communication happens on email aliases and everything is open to the general public.
+When a *JSR* gets approved by the *EC*, the *Specification Leads* start forming an *Expert Group* and a team of *Contributors* to work on the specification.
+After having the whole crew defined, they start working on the *Early Draft Review* (EDR).
+Before this draft is reached, *JSR* access is only open to the *JCP* members working on the specification.
+But when the *EDR* is released, companies are allowed to specifically begin talking in press releases and other public venues about the *JSR*.

+The idea of the *EDR* is to encourage the *EG* to feel comfortable going into review before the *Public Review*

+> Most of the communication happens on email aliases and everything is open to the public.

 Three types of *JSRs* exists nowadays: